Vanguard ETF costs & minimums

 ETF fees and expenses at a glance

 Every ETF has an expense ratio, which covers the cost of operating the fund.
-On average, Vanguard ETFs® cost about 75% less than those from other companies.*
+On average, Vanguard ETFs ® cost nearly 75% less than those from other companies.*

 The bid-ask spread is typically a few pennies per share for Vanguard ETFs.